pondrejk/dizzer/questions.md

+# Cartoraphic insight
-# title?
+# Visual exploration
+# Understanding spatial big data
+# Making sense of spatial big data

 # TODO chapter audit -- chap-cartograpic -- split and merge here, also chap-impacts

 *Technology is the answer, but what was the question?* Cedric Price

-This chapter will look more closely on the properties of data with point spatial reference that count for the majority of spatial big data.
+*This chapter will look more closely on the properties of data with point spatial reference that count for the majority of spatial big data.
 Then we will outline the tendencies in spatio-temporal knowledge discovery, and we will discuss general ways how cartography can support understanding the world trough the lens of big data.
-Then we will discuss some recent objections to the idea of insight generation (or rather of the fashion in which data is interpreted) and speculate on how cartographic practice could fit to such objections.
+We will also discuss some objections to the idea of insight generation (or rather of certain naive ways in which data is interpreted) and speculate on how cartographic practice could overcome such risks.*

 # Spatial big data classification: stations, events, and agents